 8. The Ferry Schedule

-There are a lot of ferry schedules available so I won’t include my own one here.
+You can easily find a Bohol Cebu ferry schedule online so I won’t include my own one here.
 Also, different ferry companies have different schedules so it gets a little complex.
 Ocean Jet offers 14 daily trips from Cebu to Bohol (Tagbilaran).
 The first trip of the day is at 05:10 am and the last trip leaves Bohol at 18:40 pm.
 Make sure to check the Cebu ferry schedule before your planned departure.

 Tagbilaran to Cebu city has a very similar schedule with just a few minutes difference.
 The first trip out of Tagbilaran is at 06:00 and the last trip of the day is at 18:30 pm.
 However, keep in mind that delays do occur, so schedules are likely to fluctuate during the day.
 Throughout our travelling and ferry trips in the Philippines, the longest delay that we had was about 30 minutes.
 But our Cebu to Bohol ferry ran according to schedule.